worldwide-asset-exchange/wax-blockchain-legacy/samples/hello-world/README.md

 ```
 $ make [ build |

-         test CONTRACT_ACCOUNT=<the account used to deploy the contract> |

          clean |

          create-key |

          create-account WAX_ACCOUNT=<an already created account (in WAX portal)>
                         WAX_PRIVATE_KEY=<the WAX account private key>
-                        CONTRACT_ACCOUNT=<the account name to be created>
+                        CONTRACT_ACCOUNT=<the name of the account to be created>
                         PUBLIC_KEY=<the public key of the new account> |

          deploy CONTRACT_ACCOUNT=<account used to deploy>
-                CONTRACT_PRIVATE_KEY=<the account private key>
+                CONTRACT_PRIVATE_KEY=<the contract account private key>
-                [NODEOS_URL=<deployment URL>] ]
+                [NODEOS_URL=<deployment URL>] |

+         test CONTRACT_ACCOUNT=<the account used to deploy the contract> ]
 ```

 #### Notes:
 - The building process uses our [development image](https://hub.docker.com/r/waxteam/dev) from docker hub.
 - Be aware that you need:
--- to build your contract first in order to deploy it.
+  - to build your contract first in order to deploy it.
--- to deploy your contract first in order to test it.
+  - to deploy your contract first in order to test it.
-- CONTRACT_ACCOUNT parameter is mandatory to deploy the contract.
-- CONTRACT_PRIVATE_KEY parameter is mandatory to deploy the contract.
-It's the associated private key of the contract account.
-- NODEOS_URL parameter is optional, its default value is https://chain.wax.io/
+- NODEOS_URL parameter is the only one that is optional, its default value is the mainnet deployment address  https://chain.wax.io/

 #### Example:
 ```